 Labrador Nature Reserve

-Singapore might be just be celebrating 51 years of independence, but there are some interesting historical sites around.
-This includes Labrador Nature Reserve, home to a genuine WWII fort, and secret tunnels beneath the reserve (though these are currently closed for maintenance).
-Still open are fitness stations, and the jogging track around the reserve.
+Singapore might be a young nation, but there are some interesting historical sites around, including Labrador Nature Reserve, home to a genuine WWII fort.
+Gym bunnies can check out the fitness stations and the jogging track around the reserve.
 Keep an eye out for the wide variety of birds and butterflies here.

 Gardens & Parks

 The Botanic Gardens became Singapore’s first UNESCO World Heritage Site in 2015 and the first tropical botanic garden on the list.
 A quick trip will help you understand why it’s the city’s pride and joy; it’s a beautiful spot for morning runs, sunset dates, exploring the botanical and horticultural attractions, and the National Orchid Garden.
 Keep an eye out for free events at the outdoor Shaw Foundation Symphony Stage, which hosts concerts by the Singapore Symphony Orchestra.
 Need more ideas on how to spend the day here?